 Parent / Teachers Training

 Remedial intervention involves continuous treatment.
-Many a times it is not possible for parents to undertake the daily routine of travelling to the remedial centre.
+Many a times it is not possible for parents to undertake the daily routine of travelling to the remedial center.
 We at RMCC understand this difficulty and have come up with solutions to empower the parents.
 Remedial teaching program at RMCC equips one in helping your loved one cope with Learning Difficulties.
 Same holds true for Teachers.
 Teachers are the moulding agents that shape young minds.
 It is imperative for teachers to empower themselves in identifying and helping a child overcome learning difficulties.
 RMCC organizes workshops and certification courses that will bridge the gap to provide trained counselors and professionals.